SCPStats/Plugin/README.md

 Once you have your Server ID and Secret, configuration is simple.
 Simply put your Server ID and Secret under the relevent configuration options in your server's config.
 That's it.
 SCPStats will begin recording stats.

 ## Request Data Removal
-Because of the limited functionality of the site, it isn't currently possible to remove data yourself.
-If you want to remove any data from the site, simply contact me at contact@scpstats.com and your data will be removed.
+If you would like your data to be removed from the site, go to https://scpstats.com/account, and click the `Delete Account` button at the bottom.
+It will delete all of your account data, as well as all stat data recorded for any accounts linked to your account.
+If you have any issues, send an email to contact@scpstats.com.